 McCabe received a bachelor’s degree in music education from Simpson College; a master's degree in music education from the University of Missouri-Kansas City, and a Ph.D. in Music Education/Curriculum and Instruction from the University of Missouri-Kansas City.
 As a doctoral student, McCabe received the Kauffman Outstanding Graduate Assistant Award, the Chancellor’s Doctoral Fellowship Award, a Graduate Teaching Assistant Superior Teaching Award, and the School of Graduate Studies Dean’s Doctoral Fellowship Award.
 She also served on the Social Sciences Institution Review Board as the campus student representative.

 McCabe is a member of Pi Kappa Lambda National Music Honor Society, Music Educators National Conference, Maryland Music Educators Association, Kansas Music Educators Association, Technology Institute for Music Educators, Association for Technology in Music Instruction, and the College Music Society.

-McCabe’s early career interests in teaching and curriculum development led to her research focus which includes music teacher preparation, online learning, and strategies for effective teaching in beginning band.
+McCabe’s early career interests in teaching and curriculum development led to her research focus which includes music teacher preparation, remote learning, and strategies for effective teaching in beginning band.
 She regularly makes research presentations at state, regional, and national meetings of groups such as MENC, TI:ME, and ATMI and is published in various professional journals including the Bulletin for the Council of Research in Music Education and the Missouri Journal of Research in Music Education.

 Courses Taught: Woodwinds I, Woodwinds II, Teaching Instrumental Music in the Elementary Schools, Research Methods in Music Education, Graduate Instrumental Seminar, Teaching Music with Instructional Technology, Student Intern Supervision.